 - Corn: Remove the husks before starting.

-- Chicken: It’s best to use boneless, skinless chicken thighs.
-Boneless, skinless chicken breasts will also work.
+- Chicken: It’s best to use boneless, skinless chicken thighs, but chicken breasts will also work.

 - Seasoning: Before you grill the chicken and the corn, season them with salt and fresh ground black pepper, to taste.